akvilary/sqlconstructor/README.md

 ## Little bit of theory
 1) Each sql building starts with SqlQuery - class instance that helps us to register into it as many SqlSection instances as we would like to.
 2) SqlSection - it is part of SqlQuery.
 It process data and store it to SqlContainer.
-3) SqlContainer - hold result of processed data.
+3) SqlContainer holds result of processed data.
 SqlContainer contains sql text (as string), optional wrapper (usually required for nested subqueries), and optional variables (to be replaced with placeholders).
 4) When you build query (call \_\_call\_\_ method of SqlQuery) then you union all SqlContainer instances (of each SqlSection) into one SqlContainer which inherits variables of united instances.